 Focus on Skin Cancer: An Overview

-Australia has one of the highest skin cancer rates worldwide, with current predictions forecasting at least two out of three Australians will be diagnosed with skin cancer by the age of 70 (CC 2020).
+Australia has one of the highest skin cancer rates worldwide, with the Cancer Council Australia (2022) forecasting that at least two out of three Australians will be diagnosed with skin cancer in their lifetime.
 Luckily, skin cancer is visible, mostly preventable and curable when detected and treated early.

-Though the rates of skin cancer diagnoses are forecast to increase, the stable figures for individuals under the age of 45 currently reflect Australia’s long-standing public education on UV (ultraviolet) avoidance and protection (CC 2020).
+Though the rates of skin cancer diagnoses are forecast to increase, the stable figures for individuals under the age of 45 currently reflect Australia’s long-standing public education on UV (ultraviolet) avoidance and protection (Cancer Council Australia 2022).